7 The Great War

 - How did the ongoing Russian Revolution and the growing prominence of the Bolsheviks influence U.S. government policy?

-The European powers struggled to adapt to the brutality of modern war.
-Until the spring of 1917, the Allies possessed few effective defensive measures against submarine attacks.
-German submarines had sunk more than a thousand ships by the time the United States entered the war.
+The European powers struggled to adapt to the brutality of modern war, with its advanced artillery, machine guns, poison gas, and submarines.
+Until the spring of 1917, the Allies possessed few effective defensive measures against German submarine attacks, which had sunk more than a thousand ships by the time the United States entered the war.
 The rapid addition of American naval escorts to the British surface fleet and the establishment of a convoy system countered much of the effect of German submarines.
 Shipping and military losses declined rapidly, just as the American army arrived in Europe in large numbers.
-Although much of the equipment still needed to make the transatlantic passage, the physical presence of the army proved to a fatal blow to German plans to dominate the Western Front.
+Although many of the supplies still needed to make the transatlantic passage, the physical presence of the army proved to be a fatal blow to German plans to dominate the Western Front.

-In March 1918, Germany tried to take advantage of its new single-front war before the Americans arrived, with the Kaiserschlacht (Spring Offensive), a series of five major attacks.
+In March 1918, Germany tried to take advantage of the withdrawal of Russia and its new single-front war before the Americans arrived, with the Kaiserschlacht (Spring Offensive), a series of five major attacks.
 By the middle of July 1918, each and every one had failed to break through the Western Front.
-Then, on August 8, 1918, two million men of the American Expeditionary Forces joined British and French armies in a series of successful counteroffensives that pushed the disintegrating German lines back across France.
-The German offensive gamble exhausted Germany’s military, making defeat inevitable.
-Kaiser Wilhelm II abdicated at the request of the German military leaders and a new democratic government agreed to an armistice on November 11, 1918.
+Then, on August 8, 1918, two million men of the American Expeditionary Forces joined the British and French armies in a series of successful counteroffensives that pushed the disintegrating German lines back across France.
+The gamble of the Spring Offensive had exhausted Germany’s military, making defeat inevitable.
+Kaiser Wilhelm II abdicated at the request of the German military leaders and a new democratic government agreed to an armistice on November 11, 1918, hoping that by embracing Wilson’s call for democracy, Germany would be treated more fairly in the peace talks.
 German military forces withdrew from France and Belgium and returned to a Germany teetering on the brink of chaos.
+November 11 is still commemorated by the Allies as Armistice Day (called Veterans’ Day in the United States).

 - What effects do you think the trenches and poison gas attacks had on European soldiers and civilians?